lucapette/website/content/writing/my-programming-principles.md

 - I write the code like the problem is _already solved_ the best way I can possibly imagine.

-The third step is hard because I have to lie to myself, I know the code isn't there.
-This only works if I genuinely jot down a solution without trying to also picture in my head all the code I need to write to make it all work.
-Sometimes, I go as far as using pen and paper and pseudo-code something as a first step so I can let go of weight of all the sub-tasks each line I'm "faking" is generating.
+The third step is hard because I have to lie to myself, I do know the code isn't there.
+It only works for me if I jot down a solution without trying to picture in my head all the code I actually need to write to make it all work.
+Sometimes, I go as far as using pen, paper, and pseudo-code something as a first step so I can let go of weight of all the sub-tasks each line I'm "faking" is generating.

-### Let the design emerge from the code
+### Let the design emerge from the code FINISH

 When I started as head of engineering at [Marley Spoon](https://marleyspoon.com/), I hang on the walls of our office a few A4 pages with one or two sentences of them.
 The idea was to remind myself and my team of our foundational core values.
-My favourite is relevant to this
+My two favourites are relevant to this conversation.
+First up is:
-conversation:

 > Less is more